paf31/blog-source/posts/2015-07-31-Stackless-PureScript.markdown

   | Gosub (Exists (GosubF f m a))
 ```

 The instances for `Monad` and friends generalize nicely from `Free` to `FreeT`, composing binds by nesting `Gosub` constructors.
+This allows
-The tricky problem is how to _run_ a computation in a free monad computation.
+us to build computations safely using recursion.
+The difficult problem is how to _run_ a computation once it has been built.

 Instead of allowing interpretation in any monad, we only support interpretation in one of our tail recursive monads.
 We can reduce
 the process of interpreting the computation to a tail recursive function in that monad: